SFPC/sfpc.github.io/mathematics-as-a-religious-experience.md

 The event will be livestreamed, and a transcript will later be added to the recording.
 Links forthcoming!

 ## Accessibility
 SFPC is located approximately half a mile from the ADA accessible 14th St-8 Ave stop on the A, C, E, and L trains.
-The plaza entrance leading to SFPC has a ramp, and one of the three bathrooms is large enough for a wheelchair, although the inner door to the space is somewhat narrow.
+The plaza entrance leading to SFPC does not have stairs, however the space is unfortunately not wheelchair accessible.

 All bathrooms are gender neutral.
 No ID required to enter.